pakinsa/DevOps_Project/09.Three-Tier WordPress Website with LVM Storage/Readme.md

-5. Couldnt carry out this last step to serve WordPress on Browers.
+5. Couldnt carry out this last step to serve WordPress on Brower.

 To serve WordPress on Browser